In this post we're going to lift the window shade a bit on why many manufactuers love Wi-Fi, and why they also hate it with equal passion.

 Health care, and especially hospitals, are one of the most demanding Wi-Fi markets in existence.
 Few vertical markets include the high degree of mobility, high number of users, numerous advanced applications, and life critical safety demands of health care.
 Where else can you find a site with portability (computers on wheels for meds admin and charting), mobility (clinicians and caregivers), wireless VoIP, indoor positioning systems, and a thousand odd infusion pumps, a few hundred continuous patient monitors, and more?
 Sadly, nowhere.
 We are on the pointy end of the Wi-Fi stick, and medical device makers are not the only ones conflicted about this.

 There are certainly things medical device makers can do to on their own to improve their relationship with Wi-Fi, and myself and others in the industry can help.
 Unfortately, there's only so much individual device makers can do to mitigate the inevitably rocky relationship between them, Wi-Fi and their provider customers.

 UPDATE: The ideas presented here are based on work that was started in 2008, when I developed the concept of an industry alliance to address network layer issues faced by manufacturers and providers.
 Over the years, I have presented this concept to many medical device and network manufacturers, several provider organizations, and in public venues like the FDA's interoperability workshop.
 For no good reason I have never written any blog posts on this topic.
 This is the first of probably 3 or 4 posts exploring network issues and potential solutions.

-[Photo credit: Tarina Tarantino necklace available through kaboodle - get one for your favorite vendor/CIO today!]
+[Photo credit: Tarina Tarantino necklace and pin - get them both for your favorite vendor/CIO today!]